Image credit: Josiah Bondy

 Someday, it might even become a helpful feature in an autonomous car.

-On The Road is TechRadar's regular look at the latest tech in the hottest cars.
-John Brandon, a journalist who's been writing about car tech for 12 years, puts a new car through its paces every week.
-One goal: To find out which new tech will lead us to fully autonomous cars.
+On The Road is TechRadar's regular look at the futuristic tech in today's hottest cars.
+John Brandon, a journalist who's been writing about cars for 12 years, puts a new car and its cutting-edge tech through the paces every week.
+One goal: To find out which new technologies will lead us to fully autonomous vehicles.

 - These are the best dash cams around